U P C O M I N G E V E N T S

 Singing our stories, loud and proud.

-Works for voices and strings inspired by intergenerational conversations between queer Victorian composers and seniors.
-This is emotional, powerful storytelling; maintaining our shared cultural queer history through music, humour, and a healthy dose of shared outrage.
+emotional, powerful storytelling; maintaining our shared cultural queer history through music, humour, and a healthy dose of shared outrage.

 View Event →